mui/mui-x/docs/src/pages/components/data-grid/rendering/rendering.md

 ### Density picker button

-The default way to change the density of the data grid is by using the `DensityPicker` component from the toolbar.
-In addition, there is a prop to hide the `DensityPicker`.
+The default way for a user to change the density of the data grid is by using the density picker component from the toolbar.
+In addition, there is a prop to hide the density picker.

 {{"demo": "pages/components/data-grid/rendering/DensityPickerHiddenGrid.js", "bg": "inline"}}